jimdigriz/bgpexplore/README.md

         --env=NEO4J_dbms_memory_heap_max__size=16G \
         neo4j:3.5

-Point your browser at: http://localhost:7474 and in the top query box type (executing each statement one by one) the following Cypher statments (takes about two minutes to work through the lot):
+Point your browser at: http://localhost:7474 and in the top query box type (executing each statement one by one) the following Cypher statments (takes about two minutes to work through `rrc06`):

     CREATE CONSTRAINT ON (a:AS) ASSERT a.num IS UNIQUE;